Grammar School

 Reading

 We teach reading instruction through the Orton-Gillingham Approach.
-Students in Grammar School use All About Reading© as their reading curriculum to develop the tools needed to decode, increase fluency, and ultimately comprehend what they have read.
+Students in Grammar School use Logic of English as their reading curriculum to develop the tools needed to decode, increase fluency, and ultimately comprehend what they have read.
 Through well-selected and purposeful literature units, students will explore a variety of genres to help them become confident and effective communicators who are on their way to develop a life-long passion and commitment to reading.

 Lower grammar students begin to unlock the beauty and mechanics of the English language through a strong emphasis on phonetically-taught spelling and highlighting rules in spelling words.
 This teaching method allows students to internalize spelling in a way that blends easily into reading and strengthens understanding and ability in the areas of spelling, writing and language.
 In preparation for formal writing, our lower grammar students complete copy work and dictation taken from rich literature.
-At level 4 our students begin formal writing in which they learn how to articulate themselves putting to use the foundations of language they have learned in the younger years.
+Beginning in 3rd grade our students begin formal writing in which they learn how to articulate themselves by putting to use the foundations of language they have learned in the younger years.
 Students are instructed in both structure and style through a systematic writing program.

 History

 History is the study of the events and people (both sinners and saints) that God used to shape the story of mankind.
-Cycling through the history of the world, we make connections through millennia searching for all that is true, good, and beautiful.
-Through the study of timelines, lower grammar students develop a chronological "big picture" that equips them for upper grammar when they begin to take deeper dives into the understanding of major historical events.
+In Kindergarten, students are introduced to the concepts of community helpers and heroes, holidays, and Bible stories.
+In 1st and 2nd grade students will memorize a historical timeline of events that will assist them in recognizing and unpacking people and events as they encounter them in upper grades.
+In 3rd grade, students will begin cycling through the history of the world, making connections through millennia searching for all that is true, good, and beautiful.
+Through the study of geography and timelines, lower grammar students develop a chronological "big picture" that equips them for upper grammar when they begin to take deeper dives into the understanding of major historical events.
 It is important that we parallel Biblical truths and church history into the timeline of the world to see how God has been and still is at work in His creation.

 Mathematics